brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README.md

 - **ScriptsAdditionalSupport**: Support scripts for addressing configuration inconsistencies.
 - **Uniquescripts**: Unified scripts for registry and VBS configurations.

-### **Key Scripts**:
+### **Key Scripts**

 #### **ITSM-DefaultVBSing.vbs**
-Located in `C:\ITSM-Templates\UniqueScripts\`, this script standardizes configurations, including:
+Located in `C:\ITSM-Templates\UniqueScripts\`, this script standardizes workstation configurations by:
-1. Installing certificates.
+1. Installing certificates required for secure network connections.
-2. Configuring desktop wallpapers and user profiles.
+2. Applying consistent desktop wallpapers and user profile settings.
-3. Renewing IP connections.
+3. Renewing IP connections to ensure proper network integration.
-4. Disabling Windows Firewall.
+4. Disabling Windows Firewall for compatibility with the Company’s network policies.
-5. Pointing to the WSUS server.
+5. Configuring the WSUS server address to manage updates.

 #### **ITSM-ModifyREGing.vbs**
-Located in `C:\ITSM-Templates\UniqueScripts\`, this script handles essential registry modifications, such as:
+Located in `C:\ITSM-Templates\UniqueScripts\`, this script applies critical registry configurations, including:
-1. Setting browser homepages.
+1. Setting default browser homepages for user accessibility.
-2. Enabling administrative shares.
+2. Enabling administrative shares to support remote management.
-3. Disabling User Account Control (UAC).
+3. Disabling User Account Control (UAC) to streamline administrative operations.
-4. Applying desktop themes.
+4. Applying desktop themes to maintain a consistent user interface.

+### **PostIngress Scripts**

+Located in `C:\ITSM-Templates\PostIngress\`, this collection of scripts is executed after the workstation joins the domain to complete critical configurations:

+1. **ITSM-NewDNSRegistering.vbs**
+   Updates the workstation's hostname and domain information in the DNS servers of the Company’s Active Directory forest.
+This ensures accurate DNS registration and seamless integration with the domain network.

+2. **ITSM-ProfileImprinting.vbs**
+   Registers the user's domain profile on the workstation after three login cycles (login, logoff, and restart).
+This process enforces the network environment, domain configurations, and user profile registration, ensuring proper functionality both within and outside the Company’s network.

 ---

 ### **ScriptsAdditionalSupport**